Using the C preprocessor

 --targetoption and either the

 armasm looks for the armclang binary in the same directory as the armasm binary.
-If it does not find the binary, it expects it to be on the PATH.
+If it does not find the binary, armasm expects the armclang binary to be on the PATH.

-armasm passes the following options by default to armclang if present on the command line:
+If present on the command line, armasm passes the following options by default to armclang:

 - Basic pre-processor configuration options, such as